 Public Health England is clear that routinely taking the temperature of pupils is no longer recommended as this is an unreliable method for identifying Coronavirus.
 We will not take the children’s temperatures unless we suspect that a pupil has symptoms.
 Each school has several contactless digital infrared thermometers on standby.

 Do not send children to school with a temperature, consistent cough or any other sickness.
-Anybody who has a temperature of 37.8 degrees or higher will be sent home.
+Anybody who has a temperature will be sent home.
 Do not try to mask a high temperature with Calpol or any other medicine.

 Personal Protective Equipment (PPE) and Face Coverings